-As with everything in life, it depends on your personal and family circumstances.
-Although it is not required when buying a house, life insurance often plays an extremely important role when it comes to securing your family's future.
+As with everything in life, the answer depends on your personal and family circumstances.
+Although it is not specifically required when buying a house, life insurance can play an important role when it comes to securing your family's future.

-Regardless of whether you’re purchasing your first home, buying a new home to accommodate your growing family, purchasing an investment property or holiday home, or even downsizing as you approach retirement, buying property is a significant financial responsibility, which for most will be an ongoing mortgage commitment.
+Regardless of whether you’re purchasing your first home, buying a new home to accommodate your growing family, purchasing an investment property or holiday home, or even downsizing as you approach retirement, buying property is a significant financial responsibility, which usually involves an ongoing mortgage commitment.

-Where income protection can play an important role is in helping you to cover your financial commitments in the event that you were unable to work either temporarily or permanently due to accident or illness.
-Life insurance would protect you if you were to fall terminally ill or pass away, leaving your family with the financial security to manage the mortgage and other financial commitments on their own.
+Life insurance can protect you if you were to pass away or be diagnosed with a terminal illness, leaving your family with the financial security to manage the mortgage repayments and other financial commitments on their own.

 Life insurance can provide peace of mind that you have financial assistance to help cover your mortgage and the financial responsibilities that come with owning a home, whatever may happen.

 Should I buy life insurance before moving into my home?

 Searching for and buying a new home is a busy and emotionally charged time.
 With so much going on, it can be tempting to delay purchasing life insurance until after you’re set up in your new home or have finalised arrangements around your new investment property.